Here is a lightened up version of traditional eggplant parmigiana which has been a family favorite for decades.

 - 3-5 tbls. olive oil

-This delicious baked eggplant parmigiana is great for making hero sandwiches on those busy days when there is not enough time to cook.
+This delicious baked eggplant parmigiana is great for making hero sandwiches with the leftovers on those busy days when there is not enough time to cook.

 Just warm them up a little, add a splash of marinara sauce and some additional mozzarella to the sandwich.
 Serve with a side salad and there you have a delicious, satisfying quick and easy meal.